 4.5 There are no direct employment implications associated with this report.
 The administration and involvement of Council officers in the scheme will be met from within existing resources.
-There are no direct employment implications associated with this report.
-It is intended that the administration and involvement of Council Officers in the scheme will be met from within existing resources.

 Legal (Including Equalities)

 4.6 There are no direct legal or equalities implications arising from this report.